thunderbird/webext-docs/cloudFile.rst

       :name: [``service_url``]
       :type: (string)

-      An URL to the web page of the used cloud file service, attached the ``service_name``.
+      An URL to the web page of the used cloud file service.
+Used to attach a link to the ``service_name``.
 Defaults to the ``service_url`` manifest entry.
 Set to an empty string in order to not create a link.